 The Academy will strive to ensure that all students are able to realise their potential in both academic and non-academic terms.
-A bold two-year Academy Improvement Plan (2017 - 2019) with 5 key priorities: has been written and launched.
+A bold two-year Academy Improvement Plan (2017 - 2019) with 5 key priorities, is in its second year.
 Priorities for the future identified in the Academy Improvement Plan, include:

-The Class of 2018 (year 11) are successful against their targets [in progress, attainment, attendance, behaviour and in transition to post-16]
+The Class of 2019 (Year 11) are successful against their targets [in progress, attainment, attendance, behaviour and in transition to post-16]